DevExpress/testcafe/README.md

 Go to our website for full [documentation](http://devexpress.github.io/testcafe/documentation/using-testcafe/) on TestCafe.

-## Community
+## Get Help

 Join the TestCafe community on Stack Overflow to get help.
 Ask and answer [questions with the TestCafe tag](https://stackoverflow.com/questions/tagged/testcafe).

+## Stay in Touch

-Follow us on [Twitter](https://twitter.com/DXTestCafe) to stay in touch.
+Follow us on [Twitter](https://twitter.com/DXTestCafe).
 We post TestCafe news and updates, several times a week.

 ## Issue Tracker